philip-lambert/word-ladder/README.md

 WordLadder.exe /start startWord /end endWord /dictionary dictionaryFile /output outputFile
 ```

+## Project Structure
+Ordinarily I'd structure this into three projects: -
+* WordLadder *(command line application)* _Simple executable which uses..._
+* WordLadder.Lib *(class library)* _This is the where the actual logic lives_
+* WordLadder.Tests *(class library)* _These unit tests validate the code in WordLadder.Lib._

+The logic code is in it's own class library so that it is completley de-coupled from the application, reducing dependencies which complicates unit testing.
+The tests are in their own class library ensuring that test code is never included in a production build.

+For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

 ## Assumptions
-The challenge states the start and end words are four-letters long.
-So in addition to length I'm making the following assumptions (for both input and dictionary words): -
+The challenge states the start and end words are four letters long.
+So when loading the dictionary I'm making following assumptions: -
-* A valid word cannot contain any non-alphabetic characters.
-I'm assuming this as the challenge states 'letters'.
-* A valid word cannot contain any spaces (which would constitute more than one word).
+* Words that are not exactly four letters long are not valid and can be ignored.
+* Words with a space characters are not valid and can be ignored.
+* Words with non-alphabetic characters are not valid and can be ignored.

 I'm also assuming that the start and end words don't necessarily have to be in the dictionary.